MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/plan.md

 **Platform authorization to operate (ATO)** - Experienced cloud brokers can help achieve a platform-level ATO quicker.
 A platform-level ATO directly affects the speed at which mission owners can deploy critical applications and workloads.

 **Improved efficiency** - A cloud broker can automate the flow of information, eliminating the need to manually generate data points or documents.
 This automation enables timely and accurate routing to approval authorities for workload deployment, providing traceability and accountability.
-Without a cloud broker, mission owners would have to obtain and allocate funds, comply with oversight requirements, obtain approval from security teams, and hand-off to technical teams to perform the application build on their own.
+Without a cloud broker, mission owners have a lot more do.
+They've to:

+- Obtain and allocate funds
+- Comply with oversight requirements
+- Obtain approval from security teams
+- hand-off to technical teams for application build

 These activities can last weeks or months, and in some cases years.
+The cloud broker simplifies and expedites this process.

 ## Cloud broker approaches